tomhea/flip-jump/README.md

   - ptrlib.fj   - pointers, stack and functions.

 **tests** (flipjump programs), for example:
+  - compiled/   - the designated dir for the assembled test/ files.
+  - inout/      - .in and .out files for each test in the folder above.
   - calc.fj     - command line 2 hex/dec calculator, ```a [+-*/%] b```.
   - func.fj     - performs function calls and operations on stack.